Court of Protection solicitors

 The court decides whether someone has the mental capacity to make a particular decision for themselves based on the available expert evidence.
 They appoint deputies to make ongoing decisions for people who lack mental capacity or give people permission to make a one-off decision for someone who lacks capacity.

 The court also deals with a range of other matters, including making decisions about lasting or enduring powers of attorney, dealing with emergency applications, considering applications for statutory wills and making decisions about when someone can be deprived of their liberty under the Mental Capacity Act.

-At Hugh James, we value a multidisciplinary approach in this area.
+We value a multidisciplinary approach in this area.
 Our team comprises solicitors, a qualified social worker and a qualified accountant.
 This depth of experience allows us to fully understand our client’s needs, which is key to assisting them in the best way possible.
 The team are assisted by a number of specialist Legal Assistants who have built up excellent relationships with our clients and their families, providing a high level of support in a cost-effective manner.